NaveenMalave/Data-Structures-Application/README.md

 ### Array Frame
 The Array Frame allows users to manage an array by adding, removing, and viewing elements.
 GUI Elements

 **Size Input:** A field to set the iniƟal size of the array.

 **Element Input:** A field to enter an element to add.

-**BuƩons:**
+**Buttons:**
 - Add Element: Adds the specified element to the array.
 - Remove Element: Removes the specified element from the array.
 -  Display Array: Shows all elements currently stored in the array.

 **Display Area:** A text area to show the current state of the array.

 **Functionality**
-- Adding Elements: The applicaƟon checks for available space in the array and adds the entered element if possible.
+- Adding Elements: The application checks for available space in the array and adds the entered element if possible.
-- Removing Elements: The applicaƟon searches for and removes the specified element.
+- Removing Elements: The application searches for and removes the specified element.
-- Displaying Elements: A display funcƟon outputs all elements sequenƟally.
+- Displaying Elements: A display function outputs all elements sequentially.

 ### Stack Frame
 The Stack Frame enables users to operate on a stack data structure, with opƟons for pushing and popping elements and viewing the stack’s content.

 **GUI Elements**

 **Element Input**: A field to input an element to push onto the stack.

 **Buttons:**
 - Push: Adds the element to the top of the stack.
 - Pop: Removes the element from the top of the stack.
 - Display Stack: Shows the current state of the stack.

-**Display Area:** A text area to display the elements in the stack from top to boƩom.
+**Display Area:** A text area to display the elements in the stack from top to bottom.

 **Functionality**
 - Push Operation: Adds an element to the top, as long as the stack is not full.
 - Pop Operation: Removes the element from the top, displaying an error if the stack is empty.
-- Display Operation: Shows all elements from the top of the stack to the boƩom.
+- Display Operation: Shows all elements from the top of the stack to the bottom.

 ### Queue Frame
 The Queue Frame provides users with the ability to work with a standard queue, including enqueuing and dequeuing elements.

 **GUI Elements**

 **Size Input:** Sets the iniƟal size of the queue.

  **Element Input:** Enter an element to enqueue.

 **Buttons:**
 - Enqueue: Adds an element to the back of the queue.
 - Dequeue: Removes an element from the front of the queue.
 - Display Queue: Shows the current state of the queue.

 **Display Area:** Shows all elements in the queue from front to rear.
 FuncƟonality

 **Enqueue Operation:** Adds an element to the rear of the queue if space is available.

 **Dequeue Operation:** Removes the front element, showing an error if the queue is empty.

-**Display OperaƟtion:** Displays all elements from front to rear.
+**Display Operation:** Displays all elements from front to rear.

 ### Circular Queue Frame
 The Circular Queue Frame allows users to interact with a circular queue, where elements wrap around once the end of the queue is reached.

 **GUI Elements**

- Size Input: Sets the iniƟal size of the circular queue.
+**Size Input:** Sets the initial size of the circular queue.

- Element Input: Enter an element to enqueue.
+**Element Input:** Enter an element to enqueue.

- BuƩons:
+**Buttons:**
-- Enqueue: Adds an element to the queue at the rear posiƟon.
+- Enqueue: Adds an element to the queue at the rear position.
 - Dequeue: Removes an element from the front posiƟon.
 - Display Queue: Displays the elements in the circular queue.
 - Reset: Clears the queue and resets front and rear.

- Display Area: Shows the circular arrangement of elements.
+**Display Area:** Shows the circular arrangement of elements.

-FuncƟonality
+**Functonality**

- Enqueue OperaƟon: Adds elements at the rear, wrapping around if the end is reached.
+**Enqueue Operation:** Adds elements at the rear, wrapping around if the end is reached.

- Dequeue OperaƟon: Removes elements from the front, maintaining circular order.
+**Dequeue Operation:** Removes elements from the front, maintaining circular order.

- Display OperaƟon: Outputs all elements, reflecƟng the circular layout.
+**Display Operation:** Outputs all elements, reflecƟng the circular layout.

- Reset: Clears all elements, reseƫng front and rear.
+**Reset:** Clears all elements, reseƫng front and rear.

 ### LinkedList Frame
 The LinkedList Frame gives users access to operaƟons on a singly linked list, including inserƟon, deleƟon, and traversal.

 **GUI Elements**

 **Element Input:** Field to input an element to insert.

-**Position Input:** Field to specify the posiƟon for inserƟon or deleƟon.
+**Position Input:** Field to specify the posiƟon for inserƟon or deletion.

 **Buttons:**
 - Insert: Adds an element at the specified posiƟon.
 - Delete: Removes an element from the specified posiƟon.
 - Display List: Shows the current state of the linked list.

 **Display Area:** A text area to display the linked list elements in sequence.
 FuncƟonality

-**Insert Operation:** Inserts an element at a specific posiƟon.
+**Insert Operation:** Inserts an element at a specific position.

-**Delete Operation:** Deletes an element from a specified posiƟon.
+**Delete Operation:** Deletes an element from a specified position.

 **Display Operation:** Outputs each element in the linked list from head to tail.

 ### GUI application using Swing to showcase different data structures